luizbills/better-wordpress-admin-api/README.md

 # Better WordPress Admin API

-A better way to build options pages for you plugins/themes.
+A better way to build admin pages and options for you plugins/themes.

 ## Installation